truemark/autoalarm/README.md

 alarms.
 The Lambda function is responsible for handling the logic to create, update, or delete CloudWatch alarms and Prometheus rules based on tags and state changes.

+### 9. AWS CloudFront
+CloudFront is monitored by AutoAlarm for events related to CloudFront distributions.
+The Lambda function creates, updates, or deletes alarms for CloudFront metrics based on events and tags.

+### 10. AWS Route53Resolver
+Route53Resolver is monitored by AutoAlarm for events related to Route53Resolver endpoints.
+The Lambda function creates, updates, or deletes alarms for Route53Resolver metrics based on events and tags.

+### 11. AWS TransitGateway
+TransitGateway is monitored by AutoAlarm for events related to TransitGateway attachments.
+The Lambda function creates, updates, or deletes alarms for TransitGateway metrics based on events and tags.

+### 12. AWS VPN
+VPN is monitored by AutoAlarm for events related to VPN connections.
+The Lambda function creates, updates, or deletes alarms for VPN metrics based on events and tags.

 ## Usage